 But let’s face it, there’s a big difference between making it and eating it.
-To be honest, I was a little apprehensive, but I was up for the challenge.
+I was a little apprehensive, but I was up for the challenge.

 So, I researched the technique of making strudel and settled on trying a recipe where the dough is stretched paper-thin.
 The recipe for the dough is pretty straightforward.
-However, what intrigued me about this recipe is that you have to literally slam the dough against your wooden board about 100 times.
-The first time I made the dough, both my husband and daughter hurried into the kitchen wondering what I was up to.
+However, what intrigued me about this recipe is that you literally slam the dough against your wooden board about 100 times.
+The first time I made the dough, both my husband and daughter hurried into the kitchen, wondering what I was up to.

 Once this process is complete, the dough needs to rest for a couple of hours.
 During this “rest” time, the ricotta filling can be prepared.

 Now for the fun part!
-You need to cover your kitchen table with a clean table cloth.
+It would be best if you covered your kitchen table with a clean table cloth.
 Believe it or not, you are going to use the tablecloth to roll your strudel.

 Sprinkle the table cloth and your dough generously with flour and begin to roll out your dough.
 Once rolled out as thinly as possible, brush some oil on the surface of the dough.
 This prevents the dough from drying out while you are stretching it out.

 Are you ready to be amazed?
 Make fists with both your hands, get under the dough and stretch the dough.
 Keep pulling and stretching the dough, focusing on the center part.
-Continue to gently pull and stretch the dough.
+Continue to pull and stretch the dough gently.
 Once the dough reaches the entire surface of your table, try to anchor the dough on the side of your table.
 You will notice that the ends are a little thick.
 These can be cut off once you are finished stretching the dough.

 Let the dough air dry for about 5 minutes, after which sprinkle and brush some melted butter over the entire surface.
 I have to say the first time I tried it, I did not put nearly enough butter… but you know what they say, practice makes perfect.